pgxn/pgxnclient/docs/ext.rst

 If you are not into Python and want to add commands written in other languages, you can provide a link (either soft or hard) to your command under one of the ``libexec`` directories.
-The exact location of the directories depend on the client installation: distribution packagers may decide to move them according to their own policies.
-In order to know the current location of the directories use the command ``pgxn help --libexec``.
+The exact location of the directories depends on the client installation: distribution packagers may decide to move them according to their own policies.
+The location of one of the directories, which can be considered the "public" one, can alway be known using the command ``pgxn help --libexec``.
+Note that this directory may not exists: in this case the command being installed is responsible to create it.
 Links are also looked for in the :envvar:`PATH` directories.

 In order to implement the command :samp:`pgxn {foo}`, the link should be named :samp:`pgxn-{foo}`.
 The :program:`pgxn` script will dispatch the command and